 Break-in, and headphone mass.
 It's interesting that there's little noticeable break-in with smaller headphones (like the iGrado or Sennheiser PX100 - but much more with larger phones (like the K701 and GS1000).
 In small phones, the metal "moving coil" in is less flexible; but larger phones offer more opportunity for movement and break-in.
 Break-in has actually been measured with full-sized speaker diaphragms.
 The larger the diaphragms, the more potential break-in.
 Also, there's no question that listeners with better headphones - and more sensitive systems - are better at differentiating sound.

 Industry honesty.
 A cynic might suggest that vendors have everything to gain from customers getting used to their expensive headphones - equating break-in to a sales tool.
 But the very opposite might be the case.
-Manufacturers like Sennheiser say that their products sound great out of the box (which is true), but privately admit that they improve after break-in.
+Manufacturers like Sennheiser say that their products sound great out of the box (which is largely true), but privately admit that they improve after break-in.
 Apparently, they're sensitive to the notion that their product might be less than 100% perfect on delivery.

-Some find it curious that credible firms like Headroom, Headphone Solutions, and TTVJ concur in their support of headphone break-in - while unanimously rejecting that possibility for in-ear monitors (which have fixed armatures, which physically can't break in).
+Some find it curious that credible firms like Headroom, Headphone Solutions, and TTVJ concur in their support of headphone break-in - while unanimously rejecting that possibility for in-ear monitors (which have fixed armatures, and physically can't break in).
 Aside from having reputations for honesty, they're intimately knowledgeable about the products they vend.
 Then again, even a modest skeptic might conclude it's all an example of group-think with fewer facts than opinions.

 Mixed messages.
 Ultrasone claims on on their website that their headphones require break-in, quoting between 4-16 hours, depending on the model.
 They also state that additional break-in will improve the sound even more.
 Grado has repeatedly supported the idea of break-in.